SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 `Misc2` pearls, such as the one in Subterranean, though they appear on the interactive map, are not unique and are not checks.

+## Karma flowers
+If `checks_karma_flowers` is enabled, eating a fixed karma flower spawn is a check.
+If two karma flowers exist in the same room, they are not two separate checks.

 ## Echoes
 Visiting an echo is a check, and the karma cap increases they would normally give are placed in the item pool.
 Whether an echo appears depends on some combination of